adonisjs/v6-docs/content/docs/security/hashing.md

+---
+summary: Learn how to hash values using the AdonisJS hash service.
+---

 # Hashing

 You may hash user passwords in your application using the `hash` service.
 AdonisJS has first-class support for `bcrypt`, `scrypt`, and `argon2` hashing algorithms and the ability to [add custom drivers](#creating-a-custom-hash-driver).